It’s spring. And with spring often comes a cleanout of some sort.

 Let go of things we no longer use.

-I decided to quit volleyball.
+I decide to quit volleyball.
 I no longer need either a volleyball or protective gear.
 I can pass it on to someone else that might need it.
 Maybe for you its woodworking tools, or maybe kitchen gadgets.
 As you go through the reduction process, ask yourself this question.
 “When is the last time I used this”?
 If it’s been several years, I would consider letting go of that item a good example of how to reduce.

 How To Reduce – Step 4